UPPMAX/NAISS_Slurm/docs/jobscripts.md

 | Alvis | 16 (skylake 2xV100), 32 (skylake 4xV100, 8xT4), 64 (icelake 4xA40, 4xA100) | 256-1024 GB | Nvidia v100 (2), v100 (4), T4 (8), A40 (4), A100 (4) |
 | Kebnekaise | 28 (skylake), 72 (largemem), 128/256 (Zen3/Zen4) | 128-3072 GB | NVidia v100 (2), a100 (2), a6000 (2), l40s (2 or 6), H100 (4), A40 (8), AMD MI100 (2) |

-- Alvis also has a small number of nodes without GPUs, for heavy-duty pre- and postprocessing that does not require a GPU.
+- Alvis also has a small number of nodes without GPUs, for heavy-duty pre- and post-processing that does not require a GPU.
 To use, specify the constraint ``-C NOGPU`` in your Slurm script.

 ### Allocating a GPU